AbdullahSaeed1211/major-project-fullstack/README.md

 - ✅ Responsive UI with Tailwind CSS
 - ✅ Assessment Report API with comprehensive analysis
 - ✅ ML infrastructure for model loading and caching
+- ✅ User profile with activity history and settings management
+- ✅ Activity heatmap visualization for tracking engagement

 ### In Progress
 - 🔄 ML model integration with Google Cloud Storage